-- It will create the Maryland Beverage Container Recycling Refund Program, with a target of at least a 90% recovery rate and 85% recycling rate for plastic, glass, and aluminum beverage containers sold in the State. - Customers will pay a small deposit when they purchase beverage containers that will be refunded when they return the container to a retailer or redemption facility for recycling. - Retailers and redemption facilities will be equipped with high-speed counting and sorting technology(reverse vending machines and bag drops)to expedite processing and prevent fraud, andwill receive a handling fee.

-- The program will be operated by one or more non-profit Stewardship Organizations, on behalf of producers selling beverage containers in the State, based on a Plan approved by the State. - The Maryland Department of the Environment, with input from an Advisory Council, will provide oversight and enforcement. - Local governments will be eligible to set up their own redemption centers and receive a handling fee for returned containers.
-For the first few years, they willreceive a payment for any documented net losses to their waste management programs due to the program.
-They will also get credit for the program's returned containers in the calculation of their jurisdiction's recycling rate. - The program will be self-financing, from registration fees and unclaimed deposits.
+- It will create the Maryland Beverage Container Recycling Refund Program, with a target of at least a 90% recovery rate and 85% recycling rate for plastic, glass, and metal beverage containers sold in the State. - Customers will pay a small deposit when they purchase beverage containers, refunded when they return the container to a retailer or redemption facility for recycling. - Retailers and redemption facilities will be equipped with high-speed counting and sorting technology (reverse vending machines, bag drops) to expedite processing and prevent fraud, and will receive a per container handling fee. - Restaurants, hotels, and other venues will be refunded their deposits and receive a materials handling fee per container to pay for container collection and preliminary sorting. - The program will be operated by a non-profit Beverage Container Stewardship Organization, formed by producers selling beverage containers in the State, based on a Plan approved by MDE. - The Maryland Department of the Environment (MDE), with input from an Advisory Council, will set a convenience standard for access to redemption sites, set the handling fees, and provide oversight and enforcement. - Local governments will be eligible to set up their own redemption centers and receive a handling fee for returned containers.
+For the first two years, they will receive a payment for any documented net financial losses to their waste management programs due to the deposit law. - The program will be self-financing, from registration fees, unclaimed deposits, sale of raw materials, and producer fees paid to the Stewardship Organization.
 A share of the unclaimed deposits will fund a grant program for development of refill/reuse systems, among other dedicated uses.